sirkibsirkib/axial/README.md

 ```

 ## Usefulness
-The most obvious use case is that of a request-update server-client architecture
+The most obvious use case is that of a server-client architecture
 for a multiplayer game.
-This takes advantage of the asynchronicity of the
+Clients send requests for game data OR player actions
+as they are generated/needed.
+The server responds to these requests and pushes
+game update messages.

 ## Security
 To authenticate a newcomer client, sc-entral participants use the following